One-day workshop for those working to deliver better outcomes for people and communities

 “Excellent, inspiring and well researched’’

-Participants will be in a better position to maximize the value from public money across the social, environmental and economic bottom-line.
+Participants will be in a better position to maximise the value from public money across the social, environmental and economic bottom-line.
 They will be able to co-produce support to meet people’s needs, helping them to achieve their aspirations and promoting high wellbeing.

 Topics covered include: